-A Governance Review Meeting was held on September 23, 2016 prior to the 76th Board of Directors Meeting, to address matters including a review of the Final Consultant's Report on the Governance Review of the ICAC, which was submitted in November 2015.
-The meeting was attended by the ICAC Board, members of the ICAC Governance Taskforce as well as a representative from Syntegra Change Architects Ltd., the firm that undertook the Governance Review.
+A Governance Review Meeting was held on The ICAC CEO and myself also participated in September 23, 2016 prior to the 76th Board of meetings with the IFAC Technical Staff to discuss Directors Meeting, to address matters including a review of the Final Consultant's Report on IFAC's planned review of its regional organization/ accountancy grouping (RO/AG) policy framework the Governance Review of the ICAC, which to focus regional partnerships on strategic was submitted in November 2015.
+The meeting outcomes, and reduce the administrative burden. was attended by the ICAC Board, members The ICAC had previously provided input/feedback of the ICAC Governance Taskforce as well as a representative from Syntegra Change public sector accounting and public financial Architects Ltd., the firm that undertook the Governance Review.
 The recommendations arising from the governance review meeting were tabled at the 76th Board Meeting.
-Some of the recommendations approved by the Board are now being implemented with a view to improving the ICAC Board's governance and performance in keeping with best practices.
+Some and benefits of high-quality public sector of the recommendations approved by the Board are now being implemented with a view to improving the ICAC Board's governance and performance in keeping with best practices.

-• Regional Practice Monitoring Programme
+Regional Practice Monitoring Programme

 One of the ICAC's most important initiatives, the Regional Practice Monitoring Programme, has been progressing as planned within the respective jurisdictions.
-A new contract for a new cycle of monitoring reviews commencing January 1, 2016 was awarded to ACCA, following invitations for expressions of interest and a very thorough review and selection process in 2015 by the ICAC's Regional Monitoring Committee under the chairmanship of Director Andrew Brathwaite.
+A new contract for a President of the ICAEC and Director for the new cycle of monitoring reviews commencing January 1, 2016 was awarded to ACCA, following ensure broad-based regional representation, invitations for expressions of interest and a very thorough review and selection process in 2015 by the ICAC's Regional Monitoring Committee under the chairmanship of Director Andrew Institutions (CAROSAI) and CPA Canada.
+Brathwaite.

 The Bahamas Institute of Chartered Accountants (BICA) is now on board with practice monitoring and the first monitoring visits were carried out in July 2016 in The Bahamas.
-We are also pleased to note that the Institute of Chartered Accountants of Belize (ICA-Belize) finalized arrangements for the commencement of monitoring reviews by ACCA in Belize during the year.
+We are also pleased to note that the Institute of Chartered Accountants At the 76th ICAC Board of Directors Meeting of Belize (ICA-Belize) finalized arrangements for the commencement of monitoring reviews by ACCA in Belize during the year.
 Discussions regarding a new contract for a new cycle of monitoring reviews is also underway between ACCA, the Public Accountancy Board in Jamaica and the Institute of Chartered Accountants of Jamaica (ICAJ).
-Through the regional practice monitoring programme, we will continue to see meaningful benefits for the accounting profession, as we seek to ensure efficient quality assurance review systems in the region, in keeping with global standards and best practices.
+Through the looks forward to the contribution of the Institute regional practice monitoring programme, we will continue to see meaningful benefits for the accounting profession, as we seek to ensure efficient quality assurance review systems in the • Member Body Support & Capacity Building region, in keeping with global standards and best practices.

-• Public Sector Financial Management Committee (PSFM)
+Public Sector Financial Management Committee (PSFM)

-The ICAC Board, at the 76th Board of Directors Meeting held on September 24th approved the Terms of Reference for a newly-established Public Sector Financial Management Committee (PSFM).
-The mandate of the PSFM Committee is to fulfil the ICAC's strategic objective to promote IPSAS and its benefits in enhancing effective public sector financial management and accountability in the region.
+The ICAC Board, at the 76th Board of Directors Meeting held on September 24th approved the Terms of Reference for a newly-established Public Sector Financial Management Committee was facilitated by ICAC Vice President, Anthony (PSFM).
+The mandate of the PSFM Committee Pierre; and the outcomes provided the basis is to fulfil the ICAC's strategic objective to for the formulation of a Strategic Plan, that will promote IPSAS and its benefits in enhancing guide the development of the Institute and the effective public sector financial management and accountability in the region.